dennisschoepf/dnsc/content/about/now.md

 - Sub 6 hours Ironman 70.3
 - Sub 20 minute 5k run

-There is also something important happening for at the end of this year, which I cannot disclose as of yet.
-It is going to be posted here as soon as it happens.
+Also, at the end of this year I am going to work remotely from Spain for three months.
+I am doing this to get out of my hometown comfort zone and to learn Spanish for future travel.
+And well, the weather for training is just that much nicer 😊.